peteroupc/peteroupc.github.io/bernsupp.md

     Whatever polynomial is used, the polynomial's coefficients must all lie in \[0, 1\].

-2. Then, we use one of the algorithms in the section "[**Certain Polynomials**](https://peteroupc.github.io/bernoulli.html)" to simulate that polynomial, given its coefficients.
+2. Then, we use one of the algorithms in the section "[**Certain Polynomials**](https://peteroupc.github.io/bernoulli.html)" to toss heads with probability equal to that polynomial, given its coefficients.

 **Examples of approximate Bernoulli factories.** The schemes in the previous section give an upper bound on the error on approximating _f_ with a degree-_n_ polynomial in Bernstein form.
 For example, the third scheme does this when _f_ is a Lipschitz continuous function (with Lipschitz constant _L_).
 To find a degree _n_ such that _f_ is approximated with a maximum error of _&epsilon;_, we need to solve the following equation for _n_: